openpsi-project/ReaLHF/docs/source/quickstart.rst

 The log and checkpoint paths are similar to that of SFT, except that the experiment name and trial name can be changed.
-Note that the saved RW checkpoint is not loadable by HuggingFace or vLLM, because the projection head has been replaced by a linear layer that outputs a scalar.
+Note that the saved RW checkpoint is not loadable by HuggingFace or vLLM, because the projection head has been changed.

+Please check ``examples/load_and_eval_rw.py`` as an example to load and use the trained reward model in a standalone script.

 .. image:: images/rw_loss.svg
    :align: center